-For at least the past 18 months South Africa has been waiting with bated breath to see what the outcome of the recent national elections would be, which took its toll on the property industry as the market adopted a wait-and-see approach.
+For at least the past 18 months South Africa has been waiting with bated breath to see what the outcome of the recent national elections would be, which took its toll on the property industry and affordable housing in South Africa, as the market adopted a wait-and-see approach.
 With the sixth democratic general elections now successfully behind us, Cosmopolitan Projects – like the rest of the country – is positive and excited about the future.

 • Cosmopolitan Projects purchased the land in November 2014 and installation of external services started in June 2016.
 Construction of the houses started in September 2017 and the first houses were occupied in November 2017.